-Just for fun, show the Veggie Tales video of Esther on Day 4, after you finish the biblical study of Esther.
+Just for fun, show the students the Veggie Tales video of Esther on Day 4, after they finish the biblical study of Esther.

 Locate a guest speaker for Day 5.
 Ask your guest speaker to talk to your students about evidence of God's wisdom in his or her own life.
 Tactfully stress to the speaker that your students will be most interested in true stories that show God at work in real life.
-You can find a speaker by passing questionnaires around at your church (see Appendix pages for Lesson 1).
+You can find a speaker by sending parent-questionnaires home with your students or by passing questionnaires around at your church (see Appendix pages for Lesson 1).
 Don't forget to inquire among retired people.
 They often have a wealth of experience with God as well as the time to come to your class.
 If you cannot find a guest speaker, you can share from your own personal experiences.
 However, it is good for your students to hear of God's workings from a variety of people.
-It might be fun to invite some of your students' friends to share in this special event.

-In Lesson 2 you may want to coordinate the writing assignment for Day 2 with the English class.
-One of the advantages of home schooling is that you can work across the curriculum.
-Make your plans to use this assignment in both Bible and English.
+In Lesson 2, you may want to coordinate the writing assignment for Day 2 with the English teacher.
+If so, you will need to make plans for that coordination this week.
 Also, you will need a video which shows God's power in nature.
 You may be able to rent or borrow one.
 If you need to order one, you should do that now.
 See the Appendix for addresses of some possible videos.